 - 1/3 cup of almond milk mixed with 1 teaspoon of apple cider vinegar or lemon juice, plus extra milk as needed

 - 4 Medjool dates, soaked in hot water for a few minutes to soften, then drained

 - 1 teaspoon of vanilla

-- 1 tablespoon of maple syrup (optional, can sub in extra milk or apple juice/cider)
+- 1 tablespoon of maple syrup or extra milk or apple juice/cider (optional)

 - Preheat oven to 325°F. Grease a donut pan with coconut oil or avocado oil.